-Exciting news was released earlier this month in regards to the USMLE Step Exams.
+Exciting news was released in regards to the USMLE Step Exams.
 Key changes are coming into play, from the USMLE Step 1 scoring report, the amount of attempts for each exam, to exam prerequisites.

 To start, the USMLE Step 1 scoring report will be changed from a three-digit numeric score to a Pass/Fail, effective no earlier than January 1, 2022.
 The objective for this monumental USMLE Step 1 score change, is to ideally reduce the overemphasis on USMLE performance.
 Taking the 2018 NRMP Director Survey into account, residency program directors held a citing factor of 94%, and a 4.1 out of 5 average rating of significance when it came to considering USMLE Step 1/COMLEX Level 1 scores.
 In regards to the Step 2 Clinical Knowledge (CK) and Step 2 Clinical Skills both will remain to be a numeric score and Pass/Fail respectively.